UltraStar-Deluxe/USDX/README.txt

   [Controller]
   Joypad=On

-- To Enable 4 to 6 Playermode 2 Screens are needed.
+- To Enable 4 to 6 player mode 2 screens are needed.
-  Disable the fullscreen mode, extend your desktop horizontaly, set the resolution to fill one screen.
+  Disable the full screen mode, extend your desktop horizontally and set the resolution to fill one screen.
   Add to Config.ini:
   [Graphics]
   Screens=2

-- Press Alt + F[1..12] in NameScreen to Save a Playername Press F[1..12] to Load a Playername
+- Press Alt + F[1..12] in NameScreen to save the name of a player Press F[1..12] to load the name of a player

 - To enable benchmark run the game with -benchmark parameter